 What Are YouTube Shorts?

+To begin, when were YouTube Shorts created?
 First introduced in India in September 2020, YouTube Shorts are short-form videos that are 60 seconds or less.
 Creators can use musical overlays, text, and graphics to spice up their content.

 Though the beta version was only released in India at first, the platform still saw immense success with the new offering.
 Within a few short months, YouTube Shorts were receiving over 3.5 billion daily views.